jsguy/misojs/README.md

 * bin/miso.bin.js
 * http://localhost:6476/ (6476 = miso if you typed it on a keypad)

+You can now click the link to get to the user edit page - click it, then re-load that url, and you'll see that it can load that URL in the browser, and render it on the backend, whilst initalizing the app on the frontend, ie: isomorphic!

 ## How it works in general